 Puppet festivals are inspiration made real.
 Imagination brought to life.
 Creativity shared, bonds made, and friendships forged that will last beyond the festival.
 You will be changed, and your puppetry will grow.

 How can I get a Festival near me?

 This is a How To guide for Puppeteers of America Festivals.

 The key elements of a puppetry festival are a site and a festival director.
 It usually begins with a volunteer who is willing to serve as festival director, but sometimes it starts with well suited and economical facilities.
-If you are interested in helping to organize a regional or national festival or know of a site that you believe would be a good location for a festival you should begin by contacting the PofA Executive Director or a member of the Board of Trustees or your Regional Director in the case of a regional festival.
+If you are interested in helping to organize a regional or national festival or know of a site that you believe would be a good location for a festival you should begin by contacting the PofA Festivals Committee or your Regional Director in the case of a regional festival.
 They can help guide you through the process of putting together a festival proposal.

-Any member of Puppeteers of America can present a festival proposal to the Board, through the Budget and Finance Committee.
+Any member of Puppeteers of America can present a festival proposal to the Board, coordinated by the festivals Committee and through the Budget and Finance Committee.
 This can be a Regional Festival (typically a long weekend) or a National Festival (week long).

 Begin by putting together a small staff.
 Positions you will probably need to fill are festival director, business manager, site manager, registrar, artistic chair, workshops director, exhibit director, and communications.

 Then he/she must find a site where the festival can be held.
 Needed are performance spaces, workshop spaces, an exhibit space that can be locked, and other spaces as needed.
 Lodgings and meals must also be considered in the proposal.